 Few paintings and sculptures by Andrea del Verrocchio remain today, and yet his artwork is widely acknowledged to be highly influential and valuable.
 Verrochio worked for some of Florence’s most prestigious patrons, the Medici, and went on to inspire future artists after his death.
-Among his most famous works are the Baptism of Christ and David, which are considered masterpieces of the Early Italian Renaissance.
+Among his most famous works are The Baptism of Christ and David, which are considered masterpieces of the Early Italian Renaissance.

 Born in Florence in roughly 1435, Andrea del Verrocchio was in prime position to witness the unfolding of European Renaissance.
-In the recent decades his city had been enriched both culturally and financially by a host of important figures, from Dante to Cosimo de’ Medici, putting it at the centre of the development in understanding, art, and technology.
+In the recent decades, his city had been enriched both culturally and financially by a host of important figures, from Dante to Cosimo de’ Medici, putting it at the center of the development in understanding, art, and technology.
 His formative years in such a fertile environment undoubtedly influenced the young Verrocchio, inspiring him to become the artist he eventually became.

 Verrocchio was born into neither a noble nor impoverished family, and so an apprenticeship was the most suitable way for him to carve out a career for himself.
 He initially trained as a goldsmith, learning the art of molding and gaining an understanding of forms and fluidity.